-Evrysdi works by addressing the underlying cause of SMA: a reduced amount of survival motor neuron (SMN) protein.
-This protein is essential to the health of motor neurons, the nerve cells that control muscle movement.
+Evrysdi works by addressing the underlying cause of SMA: a low amount of survival motor neuron (SMN) protein.
+This protein is essential to the health of motor neurons, which are the nerve cells that control muscle movement.

-The brain and spinal cord relay messages to the muscles via motor neurons, and the correct transmission of these messages is vital for muscle health.
-SMN protein deficiency leads to the breakdown of nerve cells and impedes their ability to work, causing muscles to atrophy.
-Two genes — SMN1 and SMN2 — carry instructions to make SMN protein.
-The vast majority of functional SMN protein in the body is produced from the SMN1 gene.
-The protein that comes from SMN2 is usually short and unstable.
+The brain and spinal cord relay messages to the muscles via motor neurons.
+The correct transmission of these messages is vital for muscle health.
+SMN protein deficiency leads to the death of motor neurons causing muscles to atrophy.
+Two genes — SMN1 and SMN2 — carry instructions necessary for cells to make SMN protein.
+The vast majority of functional SMN protein comes from the SMN1 gene.
+The protein that comes from the SMN2 gene is usually short and unstable.
 Mutations in SMN1 are the main cause of SMA.
 The number of SMN2 gene copies determines the disease’s severity.

 A gene typically has several coding and non-coding regions, so-called exons and introns.
-When the gene is transcribed into mRNA, both sets of codes get imprinted on the pre-mRNA (a less mature version of mRNA).
+When cells transcribe the gene into mRNA, both sets of codes get imprinted on the pre-mRNA (a non-mature version of mRNA).
 For pre-mRNA to become mature mRNA, cells edit its genetic material in a process called splicing.
 Here, the non-coding introns are removed.
 Splicing determines the fate of the generated protein.

 Evrysdi in clinical trials

-Four Phase 2 or Phase 3 trials of Evrysdi — FIREFISH, SUNFISH, JEWELFISH, and RAINBOWFISH — are testing the treatment’s efficacy and safety in a wide range of SMA patients.
+Four Phase 2 or Phase 3 trials of Evrysdi — FIREFISH, SUNFISH, JEWELFISH, and RAINBOWFISH — are further testing Evrysdi’s efficacy and safety in a wide range of SMA patients.
 Data from FIREFISH (part 1) and SUNFISH (parts 1 and 2) supported Evrysdi’s approval.

 Additional analysis of these results, released in February 2020, showed that younger patients (ages 2 to 5) responded better to therapy than older ones.
-Clinically meaningful improvements — a three-point or greater increase on the MFM32 scale — were seen in 78.1% of Evrysdi-treated children and 52.9% of those given a placebo.
-Most older patients on Evrysdi (57.1%) showed stabilization in their motor abilities, compared with 37.5% of those in the placebo group.
-A treatment goal in older SMA patients is to prevent further loss of motor skills and greater disability, so these findings are considered relevant.
+Clinically meaningful improvements — a three-point or greater increase on the MFM32 scale — occurred in 78.1% of children who received Evrysdi and 52.9% of those who received the placebo.
+Most older patients on Evrysdi (57.1%) showed stabilization in their motor abilities.
+This percentage was 37.5% for those in the placebo group.
+A treatment goal in older SMA patients is to prevent further loss of motor skills and greater disability.

 SUNFISH is due to conclude in September 2023.

-Last updated: Aug.
-7, 2020
+Last updated: Nov.
+2, 2020

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.